oftenzhan/OftenDeck/Emacs.md

 # Introduction

 I am using Emacs.
-I am far from proficient, and it uses unfamiliar key bindings.
 I changed the knobs in Vial the buttons on the left and right knobs to toggle buffers and screen switchings.

-The splitscreen is made specifically for my font size which is `utf-8 Terminis Bold 12x24`.
+The splitscreen is made specifically for my font size which is `utf-8 | Terminis Bold | 12x24`.

 Below is my `init.el` file.